usetania/usetania-static/content/blog/the-new-direction-of-tania-project.en.md

 ---
-title: "The New Direction of Tania Project"
+title: "The New Direction of Tania Project: What We're Going to Develop on Tania"
 date: 2019-07-15T12:49:52+08:00
 draft: false
 featuredimg: /img/collaboration.jpg